 - Security incident responses

-We score support on three metrics: initial response time, time to resolution, and technical accuracy of the solution.
-Chatbots that can't solve actual problems get scored accordingly.
+We score support on three metrics: initial response time, time to resolution, and technical accuracy of the service.
+Chatbots that cannot solve actual problems are scored accordingly.

 Pricing and Value Calculations

 Raw price means nothing without context.
-A $3/month host that crashes weekly isn't good value.
-A $50/month managed service that delivers bulletproof performance might be a bargain.
+A $3/month host that crashes weekly is not good value.
+A $50/month managed service that delivers rock-solid performance might be a bargain.

 We calculate value scores using: